Daily Lectionary Readings

 The Church School program fosters spiritual learning through age-appropriate lessons, which may include an introduction to church feasts, fasts and liturgical practices, prayers, Bible stories, crafts and projects, and liturgical songs.

-In the Eastern Orthodox Church, altar servers assist the higher clergy during services.
+Altar servers assist the higher clergy during services.
 They might carry the cross, candles or liturgical fans in processions and entrances.

-We would like to make our parish library accessible to all the parishioners, so that they would have the opportunity to borrow Orthodox Christian books, which is a window into the richness and fullness of the Holy Wisdom that is foundational to our faith.
+We would like to make our parish library accessible to all the parishioners, so that they would have the opportunity to borrow Christian books, which is a window into the richness and fullness of the Holy Wisdom that is foundational to our faith.
 We are in need of a librarian and parish library volunteers who can help set up a shelf of books in the Narthex of St. Theresa Church prior to each worship service.